 All applicants must submit the online application form, along with a $40 non-refundable application fee, in order to be considered.

-– The deadline for all Vendor Applications was February 1.
+The deadline for all Vendor Applications is January 31, 2020.
 Applications submitted after this date will not be accepted.

 Non-profit Organization Information

 Your organization must provide a valid Tax Exemption certificate with the on-line application.
 If your organization does not have a Tax Exemption number, it will not be eligible for the Non-Profit booth category.
 You must instead complete the Merchant application.
-If you are a 501(c)4 please apply as a merchant, click here to go to the Merchant page.
+If you are a 501(c)4 please apply as a merchant.

 Participants are responsible for arranging for their own power needs.
 The Arts Council of Princeton does not supply (or broker agreements for) electricity/power.

-Contact the firstname.lastname@example.org with any further questions about this application.
-Thank you for your support of the Arts Council of Princeton!
+Contact firstname.lastname@example.org with any further questions.
+Thank you for your support of The Arts Council of Princeton!